Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in

 British outfit Bowers & Wilkins has made some of the best hi-fi speakers to ever grace our testing rooms.
 Founded in 1966 by John Bower in the workshop of his electronics shop in Worthing, West Sussex, the firm has long been synonymous with sonically impressive, design-led speakers.

 So what should you look for when choosing a pair of B&W speakers?
 Something that has been reviewed by What Hi-Fi? of course: check.
-You'll find a full-fat, comprehensively star-rated review attached to each product.
+You'll find a full-fat, star-rated review attached to each product in this comprehensive list.

-Now, think about what type of speaker is right for you.
+Now, think about the type of speaker that's right for you.
 Floorstanders require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets, so are potentially more versatile.

 Thanks to its relatively new Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.

 Then, there's the technology.
 Traditionally, Kevlar used to be the material of choice for B&W's midrange and bass drivers, but the company now uses its own material, dubbed Continuum.
 Bowers & Wilkins claims it reduces the degrading effects of the vibrations of the mid/bass drivers, resulting in a cleaner sound with less distortion.
 You'll find it's used across all of the speakers on this list.